 The business grew steadily each year.
-Nancy, Jack’s daughter started working full time at Curry right after high school in 1979.
+Nancy, Jack’s daughter, started working full time at Curry right after high school in 1979.
 Nancy and Sandy ran the copy business and Jack ran the press.
 Over time, more staff was added.
 Warren was hired as pressman in 1982.
 Sales grew and loyal clients returned month after month, year after year.

 Jobs that used to take a week now only take a few hours.
 Jobs that used to take all day now take 15 minutes.
 Printing jobs used to come in “camera-ready,” literally meaning able to be placed in the camera and have a plate shot directly from the paper.
-Now “camera-ready” means an emailed file containing the job, ready to be output directly onto a plate to go onto the press, or printed directly to a digital press.
+Now “camera-ready” means an emailed file containing the art file, ready to be output directly onto a plate to go onto the press, or printed directly to a digital press.

 In 1981, our copy machines made 650,000 black and white copies.
-Currently, those numbers are counted in the multi-millions, growing each year.
+Currently, those numbers are counted in the multi-millions, and growing each year.